Sexism: Gender-specific pejorative terms

 Gender-specific pejorative terms intimidate or harm another person because of their gender.
 Sexism can be expressed in language with negative gender-oriented implications, such as condescension.
-For example, one may refer to a female as a "girl" rather than a "woman", implying that they are subordinate or not fully mature.
+For example, one may refer to a female as a "girl" rather than a "woman", implying that she is subordinate or not fully mature.
 Other examples include obscene language.
 Some words are offensive to transgender people, including "tranny", "she-male", or "he-she".
 Intentional misgendering (assigning the wrong gender to someone) and the pronoun "it" are also considered pejorative.

-Occupational sexism
+At work

 Occupational sexism refers to discriminatory practices, statements or actions, based on a person's sex, occurring in the workplace.
 One form of occupational sexism is wage discrimination.
 In 2008, the Organisation for Economic Co-operation and Development (OECD) found that while female employment rates have expanded and gender employment and wage gaps have narrowed nearly everywhere, on average women still have 20% less chance to have a job and are paid 17% less than men.
 The report stated: [In] many countries, labour market discrimination—i.e. the unequal treatment of equally productive individuals only because they belong to a specific group—is still a crucial factor inflating disparities in employment and the quality of job opportunities [...]
 Evidence presented in this edition of the Employment Outlook suggests that about 8 percent of the variation in gender employment gaps and 30 percent of the variation in gender wage gaps across OECD countries can be explained by discriminatory practices in the labor market.OECD.
 OECD Employment Outlook.
 Chapter 3: The Price of Prejudice: Labour Market Discrimination on the Grounds of Gender and Ethnicity.
 OECD, Paris, 2008.

 It also found that although almost all OECD countries, including the U.S., have established anti-discrimination laws, these laws are difficult to enforce.

 Women who enter predominantly male work groups can experience the negative consequences of tokenism: performance pressures, social isolation, and role encapsulation.
 Tokenism could be used to camouflage sexism, to preserve male workers' advantage in the workplace.
 No link exists between the proportion of women working in an organization/company and the improvement of their working conditions.
 Ignoring sexist issues may exacerbate women's occupational problems.

 In the World Values Survey of 2005, responders were asked if they thought wage work should be restricted to men only.
 In Iceland, the percentage that agreed was 3.6%, whereas in Egypt it was 94.9%.